 - VLOOKUP(F5,$B$4:$D$12,MATCH($G$4,$B$4:$D$4,0),FALSE): Now, the VLOOKUP function returns the match.

-- After that, drag the Fill Handle down to copy the formula.
+- Drag the Fill Handle down to copy the formula.

 Alternative to VLOOKUP Function for Multiple Columns in Excel

-In this section, I will do the same operation but with different functions (without VLOOKUP).
-Here, I will use the INDEX function and the Match function.
-Now, let’s consider the same dataset that you used in the first example.
-I will find the Unit Price of the product using the Name and ID.
+To illustrate how powerful the VLOOKUP function is, here’s what you’d need to do with the INDEX function and the MATCH function to emulate a part of it.
+Consider the same dataset used in the first VLOOKUP method.
+Let’s find the Unit Price of the product using the Name and ID.

 Steps: